How to eat healthy when everyone around you doesn’t. This was the premise of a recent email I received.

 Get your drink on… sorta: Fake it!
 Ask the bartender for a club soda with a lime and tiny straw in it.
 No one will know.
 Shhhhhhhhhh, it’s our little secret.

 Bring your own grub: Bring some healthy options for you when you head out.
 You can keep them on you or have them waiting in the car.
-Raw veggies, jerky, an apple are some easy to take with you options.
+Raw veggies, jerky, an apple are some easy to take with your options.
 Ziplock bag those bad boys and you’re good to go.

-Practice fasting: I recorded a video about the difference between hunger and appetite a few weeks back.
 Skipping a meal isn’t the worst idea and is surely not going to kill you.
 If you’re off to a party where there are not any healthy foods to eat just pass and wait until you get home.

 Have a meal ready when you get home: You may get home and be ready to devour anything and everything in front of you.
 If you already have a healthy meal ready to roll it will make opening up a package or diving into a box less likely.